open-io/dockerfiles/openio-sds/README.md

 ### Keep it simple

 By default, start a simple namespace listening on 127.0.0.1 inside the container.
-An Openstack Swift proxy with the Swift3 middleware is available, with [tempauth](https://docs.openstack.org/developer/swift/overview_auth.html#tempauth) and default credentials set to `demo:demo` and password `DEMO_PASS`.
+An Openstack Swift proxy with the Swift3 middleware is available, with [TempAuth](https://docs.openstack.org/developer/swift/overview_auth.html#tempauth) authentication system and default credentials set to `demo:demo` and password `DEMO_PASS`.

 ```console
 # docker run -ti --tty openio/sds
 ```

 ### Using host network interface